maimonin/CORAL/testbed/README.md

 │   └── shippingservice_yaml.py
 ```

-### 1. `google-microservices-demo`
+### 1. `google-microservices-demo` Directory
 This subdirectory contains the "Online Boutique" application Kubernetes configuration files.
 It is composed of Kubernetes deployment and networking by the following components:

 * `deploy_and_svc_yamls`: YAML files for deployment and service definitions of all microservices.
 * `network-policies`: YAML files for defining network policies for each microservice to control inter-service communication.

-#### Online Boutique Application
+#### Online Boutique Demo Application

-The "Online Boutique" is a web-based e-commerce demo application consisting of 11 microservices that showcase Kubernetes (K8s) technologies.
+The ["Online Boutique"](https://github.com/GoogleCloudPlatform/microservices-demo) is a web-based e-commerce demo application consisting of 11 microservices that showcase Kubernetes (K8s) technologies.
 Users can browse items, add them to their cart, and make purchases.

 Key characteristics of the application:
 * Simple, scalable, and dynamic.